TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start.md

 docker-compose up
 ```

-Then navigate to [http://localhost:3000](http://localhost:3000) and input the licence key we've emailed you
+Then navigate to [http://localhost:3000](http://localhost:3000) and input the licence key we've emailed you.
+If you do not have a key then please visit [https://tyk.io/sign-up/](https://tyk.io/sign-up/)

 ## Advanced